ang-zeyu/infisearch/docs/src/indexer/indexing.md

 Index files that exceed this number will be cached by the search library at initilisation.

 It can be used to configure InfiSearch for response time (over scalability) for some use cases.
 This is discussed in more detail in [Larger Collections](./larger_collections.md).

-#### Index Shards per Directory: **`num_pls_per_dir`**

-This parameter simply controls how many index files you want to store in a single directory.

-While the default value should serve sufficiently for most use cases, some file systems are less efficient at handling large amounts of files in one directory.
-Tuning this parameter may help to improve performance when looking up a particular index file.